 7. Invest in Domain Names

-Tip: This is one of my personal favorite money making strategies.
-I have three companies that own close to 1,000 domain names in total, with many of them developed into websites that are quite profitable and consistent money makers.
-I would recommend first reading the 25 rules for learning how to choose a domain name and then reading how to buy and sell domain names for profit before you even think about giving it a try on your own.
+Tip: I have three companies that own close to 1,000 domain names; many of them developed into websites that are consistent money makers.
+Before you start, learn the 25 rules for how to choose a domain name and then understand how to buy and sell domain names for profit.

 8. Peruse CraigsList